VenturaNotes/Knowledge/- Topics/propositional calculus.md

-The only terms of the propositional calculus are the two symbols $T$ and $F$ (standing for true and false) together with variables for logical propositions, which are denoted by small letters $p, q, r, \ldots$; these symbols are basic and indivisible and are thus called atomic formulas.
+The only terms of the propositional calculus are the two symbols $T$ and $F$ (standing for true and false) together with variables for logical propositions, which are denoted by small letters $p, q, r, \ldots$; these symbols are basic and indivisible and are thus called [[atomic formulas]].

-The propositional calculus is based on the study of well-formed formulas, or wff for short.
+The propositional calculus is based on the study of well-formed formulas, or [[Well-formed formulas|WFF]] for short.
 New wff of the form